WeepingDogel/tinygallery-backend/README.md

 For information on deploying TinyGallery Backend to a production environment, please refer to our [Deployment Guide](docs/Deployment.md).

+## CI/CD Pipeline

+We use a comprehensive CI/CD pipeline to ensure code quality and automate the deployment process.
+For more details, see our [Pipeline Documentation](docs/pipeline.md).

 ## Contributing

 We welcome contributions to TinyGallery Backend!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details on how to get started.

+## Security

+For information about our security policy and how to report security vulnerabilities, please see our [Security Policy](SECURITY.md).

 ## License